kettubot/kettu-docs/HOME.md

 `<>` Required augments.

-`Required command permission` The required permission needed to run this command.
+`Permission Level` The required permission needed to run this command.

 ## Important Links